Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6750 should theoretically perform quite a bit faster than the Radeon HD 3650 512MB in general. (explain)
+Memory BandwidthThe Radeon HD 6750, in theory, should be much faster than the Radeon HD 3650 512MB in general. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 6750 is a better choice, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6750 is superior to the Radeon HD 3650 512MB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison